Peterborough - A Vibrant Campus in a Breathtaking Natural Setting

 Peterborough has a thriving music scene, including hosting some of the largest free concert events in Canada: the Peterborough Music Festival and Peterborough Folk Fest.
 Every year a host of bands—famous and those with cult followings--bring the city to life with a range of music genres, from rock to blues to hip hop to folk.
 Music festivals such as the September Downtown Jazz Festival also attract big name headliners.

 Shops and Boutiques

 Peterborough is a hub of local retail activity – with shops, stores, and boutiques unique to the city.
 Head downtown to explore everything from vintage and second-hand clothing, handmade beauty products, plants and green décor, locally crafted art, and more.
 You can browse for treasures amongst the stacks in “booksellers’ row,” purchase handmade candles or soaps, buy organic produce at the Farmer’s Market, or spend Saturday afternoon at one of the malls.

 Peterborough has a phenomenal culinary scene.
 No matter what you are craving--Mexican, Indian, Italian, Greek, Japanese, Thai, Belgian, or even new-world cuisine —you can find it in downtown Peterborough in the busy Bistro District on and surrounding Hunter Street.

 Did You Know?

-- You can walk, bike, in-line skate or cross-country ski to downtown Peterborough on a path that connects Trent to downtown.
+- You can walk, bike, in-line skate, or cross-country ski between Trent University and downtown Peterborough all on the Rotary Greenway Trail

-- Students run an alternative organic/local food café on Trent’s Symons Campus called The Seasoned Spoon, which serves up dishes that feature ingredients from Trent’s very own vegetable garden
+- Students run an organic local food café on Trent’s Symons Campus called The Seasoned Spoon, which serves up dishes that feature ingredients from Trent’s very own vegetable garden

 - There are 134 lakes near Trent University in Peterborough.